RuizhenMai/academic-blog/sml/mle.md

 ## Fisher Information

-Intuitively, the Fisher information measures how easy a parameter $\theta$ in a model $\mathbb P_\theta$ can be approximated (given this parameter's value).
+Intuitively, the Fisher information measures how easy a parameter $\theta$ in a model $\mathbb P_\theta$ can be approximated (this is determined by which parameter of a distribution is, like $\mu$ or $\sigma$ in Gaussian, and the value of the parameter).
 In figure 1, both graphs are KL-divergence graphs (or negative likelihood) w.r.t. a parameter $\theta$.
 In (a), we see a sharp curve will lead a sharp estimate, this leads the estimated parameter $\hat\theta$ regardless of sample closer to the true one.
 In (b), when the graph is flatter, it's harder to get a good estimate to the KL-divergence and thus $\hat\theta$ will likely to far off.

  <figure><img style="align-content: center; margin-left: auto; margin-right: auto; display: block;" src="../assets/graph29.png">
   <figcaption style="text-align: center; font-family: MJXc-TeX-math-I,MJXc-TeX-math-Ix,MJXc-TeX-math-Iw; font-size: 1.1rem;">Figure 1. 'sharp' curve vs 'flat' curve </figcaption>